Waters000/Waters000/README.md

 - 👋 Hi, I’m @Waters000
-- 👀 I’m interested in ...becoming a full stack developer.
+- 👀 I’m a ... full stack developer.
 - 🌱 I’m currently learning ...java
 - 💞️ I’m looking to collaborate on ...any new project.
 - 📫 How to reach me ...floridarealty001@gmail.com